 Patients undergoing Mohs surgery face a number of risks, including scar formation at the site of tumor removal; larger than expected wound creation upon removal of the skin cancer; poor wound healing; excessive bleeding; infection; loss of nerve function; regrowth of the tumor; and cosmetic or functional deformities.
 IG-SRT is a radiotherapy-based treatment and no surgical intervention is required.

 While Mohs surgery is a relatively safe procedure for patients without comorbidities, risks do increase for patients with diabetes, high or low blood pressure, peripheral artery disease, lymphedema, and other conditions.
-In addition, patients taking blood thinners and other medications that affects the blood’s ability to coagulate may be at increased risk.
+In addition, patients taking blood thinners and other medications that affect the blood’s ability to coagulate may be at increased risk.

 IG-SRT is an especially attractive treatment option for patients concerned with undergoing a surgical procedure or worried about the potential for disfigurement.